PalomeroLab/how-to/docs/AWS/IAM.md

-# IAM (Identity and Access Management)
+# IAM

 Use IAM to securely manage access to AWS services and resources.
 This guide covers users, groups, policies, and best practices.

 ## Users

 To create a user:

 1. Navigate to `IAM` in the AWS Management Console
 2. Select `Users` from the left sidebar
 3. Click `Create user`